-Sunny Leone’s ‘Phone Number’ In Arjun Patiala Creates Hell For A Delhi Man!
+Sunny Leone’s ‘Phone Number’ In Arjun Patiala Creates Hell For Delhi Man!
 Read To Find Out Why!

 When filmmakers use a phone number on screen, they usually make sure that the number is either not in use, or it is a number which leads to promotional advertisements.
 But this small mistake made by the makers of Arjun Patiala, is costing Puneeth Agarwal his peace of mind.

 Arjun Patiala marks Diljit Dosanjh's second film in Bollywood.
 It also stars Varun Sharma alongside Kriti and Diljit.
 Co-produced by Bhushan Kumar of T-Series and Dinesh Vijan of Maddock Films, the movie hit theatres on July 26.
-However, it has garnered favourable reviews from critics.
+The film has garnered negative reviews from critics.

 MOST READ: Judgemental Hai Kya Poster Has Plagiarized The Work Of Hungarian Visual Artist?
 Artist Slams Makers